Cadillac CTS Interior

 - "Cargo space could be larger and better utilized.
 The trunk is wide at the back end (where golf clubs would go) but narrows considerably between the wheel wells, and the floor has raised edges." -- Consumer Guide (2014)

 Next Steps: Cadillac CTS

-- Find low financing rates for the Cadillac CTS
+- View the best prices for the 2015 Cadillac CTS

 - See Upscale Midsize Cars rankings